 This tutorial is intended to provide a crash-course on using a small subset of the features of MATLAB.
-If you complete the whole of this tutorial, you will be able to use MATLAB to integrate equations of motion for dynamical systems, plot the results, and use MATLAB optimizers and solvers to make design decisions.
+If you complete the tutorial, you will be able to use MATLAB to integrate equations of motion for dynamical systems, plot the results, and use MATLAB optimizers and solvers to make design decisions.